bojand/fsto-2018-grpc/slides.md

 ---

-# FEATURES
+# DETAILS

 - HTTP/2
 - RPC using Protocol Buffers (or JSON)
-- Plugins to extend functionality
 - Forwards & backwards compatible on the wire
-- Machine-readable & self-Describing
 - Streaming call support
 - Mobile: Android and Objective-C, Experimental Swift
 - Polyglot: C++, Go, Java, Ruby, Node.js, Python, C#, PHP

 ???

-- HTTP2 is binary, instead of textual
-- is fully multiplexed, instead of ordered and blocking
+- HTTP2 is binary protocol that is fully multiplexed, instead of ordered and blocking
-- multiple requests can be serviced at the same time in one long-lived connection
+- Multiple requests can be serviced at the same time in one long-lived connection
-- allows streaming
+- Streaming support
-- allows servers to “push” responses proactively to clients

-- General application framework allows for logging, security, monitoring, tracing via middleware and interceptors

 - gRPC core implementations in C++, Go and Java.
 Most others based on C++ core.

 ---